ibm-ecm/ibm-navigator-mobilesdk-sample/README.md

 Sample Application to demonstrate the features of IBM Navigator Mobile SDK for iOS

 **This Sample app will not compile without the IBM Navigator SDK binary framework.
+IBM Navigator Mobile 1.0.1.2 SDK is required.
 Please refer to the README pdf for detailed instructions on how to obtain it.
-It only compiles on Xcode 6.4 currently.**
+It compiles on Xcode 7.2 currently.**

 ## Usage